3ter/Ohmine-Dark-Theme-For-Joplin/README.md

 ### Quick HTML tags (most recommended to use with this theme)

-It let you quick and easy to create HTML tags in your notes, and it's a time saver when you using it to create the Sticky Notes, Art Gallery, span tag, and more.
+It let you quick and easy to create HTML tags in your notes, and it's helpful to create the Sticky Notes, Art Gallery, span tag, and more.

 Quick setting up: